WWE Rumors: Once Again, WWE Employees Told Not To Mention Hulk Hogan, Per ‘Wrestling Observer’

 “The social media department has basically been told no Hulk Hogan.
 Not saying he’s not going to be back again.
 I think that they’re just biding their time and he’s going to do his big return again this time on a show in the United States.
 But boy did he drop off the face of the Earth after that Crown Jewel show.”

-Anyone who watched Crown Jewel could see the fans excited for Hogan’s return and the ovation was very loud.
-They ate up every single word he said during his opening promo and it is blatantly obvious that he still has a lot of power and pull in the world of professional wrestling.
+Anyone who watched Crown Jewel could see how fans were excited for Hogan’s return.
+The crowd ate up every single word during his opening promo, confirming just how much influence he has in the world of professional wrestling.

-As far as professional wrestling goes, Hulk Hogan is an icon and a legend, but no-one is above spewing racist comments and remarks.
-WWE banished him for three years and finally decided to bring him back, but it now appears as if it wasn’t in full.
-The social media team won’t mention his name and it isn’t known when they will be able to do it again, but for now, don’t expect much of the Hulkster.
+While Hulk Hogan remains an icon and legend, this has not made him immune to backlash brought on from spewing racist comments and remarks.
+WWE banished him for three years before bringing him back for Crown Jewel, but it now appears that his Hogan and WWE’s relationship is on ice once more.